 All company employees who can work from home are.
 But my supervisor can’t get me a company laptop to work from home, and encouraged me to come to work.
 I have asthma, so I’m very aware of how careful I must be.
 I’m wary of how well they clean the office and how seriously some employees are taking this crisis.

-Should I continue going to work?
+Should I continue going to work, even though my workplace isn’t taking COVID-19 seriously?
 I want to keep saving, but I also want to keep myself safe.
 I’ll take any tips you have.

 There are still some workplaces that aren’t taking this pandemic seriously.
 Hopefully their numbers are shrinking as quickly as COVID-19 cases are rising.